Alex Newell: 2014–2016: Music career and Power EP

-2016–present: Debut album, Once on This Island, and Zoey's Extraordinary Playlist
+2016–present: Debut album, Once on This Island, Zoey's Extraordinary Playlist, and Shucked

-After the success and the release of Newell's debut extended play Power and their tour with Adam Lambert, Newell headed back in the studio.
-On June 3, 2016, they released their first single outside of their recent project, entitled "Need Somebody".
-It was exclusively released onto iTunes and Apple Music on June 3 and released onto other platforms several days later.
-Also, the earnings from its first week of sales were to be donated to the Trevor Project.
-It was later confirmed the song is the lead single from Newell's debut album, to be released later in 2016.

-In July 2016, Newell has provided backing vocals in their biggest collaboration yet in charitable single "Hands".
-The song itself was written by Justin Tranter, Julia Michaels and BloodPop and produced by Tranter himself and BloodPop, as well as Mark Ronson.
-It features the likes of Britney Spears, Gwen Stefani, Meghan Trainor, Troye Sivan, Selena Gomez, Kacey Musgraves, Mary J. Blige, Jason Derulo, Imagine Dragons, Jennifer Lopez, Adam Lambert, Tyler Glenn, P!NK, MNEK, RuPaul, Mary Lambert and Nate Ruess.

 In 2017, Newell made their Broadway debut playing the role of Asaka in the revival of Once on This Island.
-In preparation, they began training with NYC voice teacher Mike Ruckles.
-In terms of music, Newell has also marked their return as a featured artist on the song "Other Side of Love" by house musician Kokiri.

-They currently appear on NBC's musical dramedy Zoey's Extraordinary Playlist in the role of Mo, a genderfluid DJ and the protagonist's next-door neighbor.
+In 2019, Newell was cast in NBC's musical dramedy Zoey's Extraordinary Playlist in the role of Mo, a genderfluid DJ and the protagonist Zoey Clarke (Jane Levy)'s next-door neighbor.
+In June 2021, the series was canceled by NBC after two seasons.
+In December 2021, The Roku Channel released a two-hour holiday film, Zoey's Extraordinary Christmas, concluding the story of the NBC series.
+Newell reprised their role of Mo for the film.

+In 2023, Newell premiered in the role of Lulu in the musical comedy Shucked on Broadway in the Nederlander Theatre.
+The show opened April 4, 2023, and ran through January 14, 2024.
+In June 2023, they won a Tony Award for Best Featured Actor in a Musical for their performance in the role at the 76th Tony Awards.
+They and J. Harrison Ghee for Some Like It Hot were the first openly non-binary actors to be nominated for and win a Tony Award.

+In 2024, Newell performed their solo concert debut at Cadogan Hall in London, UK on September 1, 2024 for two performances.
+These concerts featured a guest appearance from Marisha Wallace.

 Other work and awards

 Newell played the title role in NBC's comedy pilot Imaginary Friend, which was expected to air in 2016.
-It was passed on and no other network wanted to make it into a series.
+It was passed on and no other network picked it up so it did not air.
 They contributed with music to the HBO TV series Vinyl on a track also featuring DJ Cassidy and Jess Glynne.

 They are committed to helping other LGBT youth and regularly performs at benefit concerts, most notably for The Trevor Project, the Human Rights Campaign, Jack Antonoff's Ally Coalition and other fundraisers.

-Newell was given a special recognition award at the 2015 GLAAD Media Awards.
+Newell was given a special recognition award at the 2015 GLAAD Media Awards, as part of the cast of Glee.

 Personal life

-Newell identifies as gender nonconforming, and in May 2020 said they relate to their character Mo in Zoey's Extraordinary Playlist, who is genderfluid.
-They have stated they go by all pronouns.
-Newell also identifies as a gay man.
+Newell is gender nonconforming, and in May 2020 said they relate to their character Mo in Zoey's Extraordinary Playlist, who is genderfluid.
+Newell has said they go by all pronouns, and identifies as gay.